Indian 20-rupee note: Design

 The obverse side featured the Lion Capital.
 The reverse side featured the chariot wheel of the Konark Sun Temple.

 Mahatma Gandhi Series

 Design

-The ₹20 banknote of the Mahatma Gandhi Series is 129 × 63 mm green-yellow coloured, with the obverse side featuring a portrait of Mahatma Gandhi with a signature of the governor of Reserve Bank of India.
+The ₹20 banknote of the Mahatma Gandhi Series is 129 × 63 mm red-orange coloured, with the obverse side featuring a portrait of Mahatma Gandhi with a signature of the governor of Reserve Bank of India.
 It has the Braille feature to assist the visually challenged in identifying the currency.
 The reverse side features the famous Mount Harriet in Andaman and Nicobar Islands.

 As of 2012, the new ₹ sign has been incorporated into banknote of ₹20.
 In January 2014 RBI announced that it would be withdrawing from circulation all banknotes printed prior to 2005 by 31 March 2014.
 The deadline was later extended to 1 January 2015.
 Now further dead line was extended to 30 June 2016.

 Security features

 The security features of the ₹20 banknote include: